 (d) The Start-Up Cost function must be strictly monotonically increasing, i.e., the Start-Up Cost must increase as down time increases.

 For Participating Loads, a single Shut-Down Cost in dollars ($) is the cost incurred to Shut-Down the resource after receiving a Dispatch Instruction.
-The submitted Shut-Down Cost must not be negative.* * *
+The submitted Shut-Down Cost must not be negative.
+For Multi-Stage Generating Resources the Start-Up Costs must be provided by configurations into which the resource can be started.

+* * *

-31.2.2.2 Non-RMR Units.
+31.2.2.2 Non-RMR Units

 If the dispatch level produced through the ACR is greater than the dispatch level produced through CCR, then the resource is subject to Local Market Power Mitigation, in which case the entire portion of the unit’s Energy Bid Curve that is above the CCR dispatch level will be mitigated to the lower of the Default Energy Bid as specified in Section 39, or the DAM Bid, but no lower than the unit’s highest Bid price that cleared the CCR.
+In the case of Multi-Stage Generating Resource, the CAISO will perform any applicable Local Market Power Mitigation on a configuration-by-configuration basis and will flag individual configurations’ Bids for mitigation.
+To the extent a Multi-Stage Generating Resource’s MWhs cleared in the All Constraints Run is greater than the MWhs cleared in the Competitive Constraints Run, the CAISO will evaluate for purposes of mitigation all Energy Bids for all configurations that are submitted based on the relevant Default Energy Bids for the applicable configuration .
+The CAISO will calculate the Default Energy Bids for Multi-Stage Generating Resources by configuration.
 When the ACR dispatch level is higher than the CCR level, the market Bid at and below the CCR dispatch level will be retained in the IFM.
 If the dispatch level produced through the ACR is not greater than the dispatch level produced through the CCR, the unit’s original, unmitigated DAM Bid will be retained in its entirety.

-31.3 Integrated Forward Market.
+31.3 Integrated Forward Market

 After the MPM-RRD and prior to RUC, the CAISO shall perform the IFM.
 The IFM (1) performs Unit Commitment and Congestion Management (2) clears mitigated or unmitigated Bids cleared in the MPM-RRD as well as Bids that were not cleared in the MPM-RRD process against bid-in Demand, taking into account transmission limits and honoring technical and inter-temporal operating Constraints, such as Minimum Run Times (3) and procures Ancillary Services to meet one hundred percent (100%) of the CAISO Forecast of CAISO Demand requirements.
 The IFM utilizes a set of integrated programs that: (1) determine Day-Ahead Schedules and AS Awards, and related LMPs and ASMPs; and (2) optimally commits resources that are bid in to the DAM.
-The IFM utilizes a SCUC algorithm that optimizes Start-Up Costs, Minimum Load Costs, and Energy Bids along with any Bids for Ancillary Services as well as Self-Schedules submitted by Scheduling Coordinators.
+The IFM utilizes a SCUC algorithm that optimizes Start-Up Costs, Minimum Load Costs, Transition Costs, and Energy Bids along with any Bids for Ancillary Services as well as Self-Schedules submitted by Scheduling Coordinators.
+The IFM optimizes up to ten configurations of each Multi-Stage Generating Resource as mutually exclusive resources.
 The IFM also provides for the optimal management of Use-Limited Resources.
 The ELS Resources committed through the ELC Process conducted two days before the day the IFM process is conducted for the next Trading Day as described in Section 31.7 are binding.

-31.3.1 Market Clearing and Price Determination.
+31.3.1 Market Clearing and Price Determination

-31.3.1.1 Integrated Forward Market Output.
+31.3.1.1 Integrated Forward Market Output